-For Georgia Tech students, faculty, and staff who experience sexual violence, including sexual assault, dating or domestic violence, stalking, or sexual harassment, there are several basic reporting options, depending on whether the victim wishes to file a confidential or anonymous report, pursue an Institute investigation, or seek a criminal investigation with the assistance of GTPD.
+For Georgia Tech students, faculty, and staff who experience sexual violence, including sexual assault, dating or domestic violence, stalking, or sexual harassment, there are several basic reporting options, depending on whether the victim wishes to file an anonymous report, pursue an Institute investigation, or seek a criminal investigation with the assistance of GTPD.
 Reporting options are described in the University System of Georgia's sexual misconduct policy, on which Georgia Tech's sexual misconduct policy is based.
 Georgia Tech's policy is available at policylibrary.gatech.edu/student-life/student-sexual-misconduct.
 For more information, visit titleix.gatech.edu.

 When a report is made through one of these methods, the victim receives written notice of their rights and options, including, where appropriate, information about orders of protection, no-contact orders, and restraining orders.
 A victim also has the right to choose not to file any report.
-In that case, a student victim can still receive support services from VOICE in Health Initiatives, or the Counseling Center, and a faculty or staff member can still receive support services from the Employee Assistance Program.
-A listing of the resources available to victim-survivors is available at titleix.gatech.edu/content/title-ix-resources and healthinitiatives.gatech.edu/resources.
+In that case, a student victim can still receive support services from VOICE in Health Initiatives, or CARE, and a faculty or staff member can still receive support services from the Employee Assistance Program.
+A listing of the resources available to victim-survivors is available at title-ix-resources and health initiatives.gatech.edu/content/title-ix-resources.